vickyks/clean_landregistry/README.md

 * if it is not the only field, it can either be part of description, or plan ref, and there's no real way to tell
 * The structure of the api data isn't strictly consistent in the larger dataset. json_response['leaseschedule'] isn't necessarily a dict with the 'scheduleentry' key.
 It's sometimes a list of 'scheduleentry' dicts
+* If there are 1 or 2 "words" left within the last few rows , it can be unclear which column the data comes from.
+* The lease date/term information usually follows a consistent structure, but just occasionally it contains an end date too

 ### Questions / improvements?